Preparing quasienergy states on demand: A parametric oscillator: Adiabaticity in the presence of dissipation

 \section{Adiabaticity in the presence of dissipation}

 Coupling to the environment leads to decoherence of the quasienergy states.
 It reduces the fidelity of the state preparation.
-Here we consider the constraint on the dissipation in the case of adiabatic state preparation by ramping up the driving field.
-To achieve high fidelity, one needs to increase the field faster than the relaxation rate, but slower than the reciprocal spacing of the relevant RWA energies divided by $\hbar$.
-For a state $\phi_E$, this means that the decay rate of this state $\Gamma_E$ should be small compared to $\Delta_E^{-1}$, where $\hbar\Delta_E$ is the instantaneous energy difference with the nearest state of the same parity.
+Here we consider the constraint on the dissipation in the case of state preparation by slowly ramping up the driving field.
+To achieve high fidelity, one needs to increase the field at a rate larger than the relaxation rate, but smaller than the reciprocal spacing of the relevant RWA energies divided by $\hbar$.
+For a state $\phi_E$, this means that the decay rate of this state $\Gamma_E$ should be small compared to $\Delta_E$, where $\hbar\Delta_E$ is the instantaneous difference between the quasienergy of the state $\phi_E$ and the nearest state of the same parity.
 The parity constraint here is the consequence of the fact that the field mixes only the same-parity states.

 The RWA level spacing $\hbar \Delta_E$ can be estimated where the driving is weak, $\tilde F\ll V$, or strong, $\tilde F\gg V$.
 For weak driving, the RWA eigenstates are close to the Fock states.
 From the results of Sec.~\ref{sec:RWA}, $\Delta_E \sim V$ and depends on the ratio $\delta\omega_F/V$, cf. Fig.~\ref{fig:zerodrive}.
-At strong driving, $\hbar\Delta_E$ is given by the spacing of the intrawell energy levels of the Hamiltonian $H_{\rm RWA}(Q,P)$, see Fig.~\ref{fig:schematic}.
-It is determined by the frequency $\omega_{\rm min}$ of oscillations about the minima of $H_{\rm RWA}(Q,P)$, which gives $\Delta_E \approx 2[(\delta\omega_F+\tilde F)\tilde F]^{1/2}$, see Appendix \ref{App:semiclassical}.
+At strong driving, $\hbar\Delta_E$ is given by the spacing of the intrawell energy levels of the Hamiltonian $H_{\rm RWA}(Q,P)$; see Fig.~\ref{fig:schematic}.
+It is determined by the frequency $\omega_{\rm min}$ of oscillations about the minima of $H_{\rm RWA}(Q,P)$, which gives $\Delta_E \approx 2[(\delta\omega_F+\tilde F)\tilde F]^{1/2}$; see Appendix \ref{App:semiclassical}.